I have seen preventable money problems hurt career progression, diminish close relationships, restrict freedom and reduce wellbeing.

 But at the same time, income per capita has never been higher, and quality information is accessible at low cost.

 Life is hard enough without money stress.
 Having your money in order can free up your time and energy.

 With your newfound capacity, you can better navigate life’s hardships.
 Once you are strong, you can help those who are not.

 The remaining 85% boils down to behavior.
 This is the hard part.
 Personal finance is much more than growing net worth.
 It’s about growing the habits to save and invest in a way that maximizes wellbeing.

 I’m a frugal 30-year-old Canadian.
 I enjoy squeezing the most out of time and money.

-Frugal living provides simplicity.
-That frees up my time to write this blog.
+Frugal living frees up my time and energy to write this blog.
 Plus, it helps me save to invest.

 I have a full-time job.
 I enjoy learning about human behavior to become a better leader, and these lessons naturally spill over into personal finance.

 You won’t find content on my blog that I do not embrace personally.
 Enjoy.